goodjelly/pset/README.md

 # pset
-a new repo for the pset4
+Repo for the 440 final project report.

 Overview

 this repo contains data sets from MS data of crab urine (Poulin et al. https://www.pnas.org/doi/abs/10.1073/pnas.1713901115).

-The filed in Code will corresponds to their project stage-for now, it has one file for the pset 4.
+Bluecrab_Project_PythonCode.py organizes the data file into dataframes that simplifies our analysis process.

-Y_X_pset4.py simply organizes the data file into dataframes that simplifies our analysis process. generates a single bar plot that shows the top 10 chemicals with the higest peak from th negative mode of the MS data.
+It generates bar plots that shows the top 10 chemicals with the higest peak from th negative and Positive mode of the MS data.
-All packages are conventional pandas, matplotlib or numpy packages.
+All packages are conventional pandas, matplotlib or numpy packages as listed.

 Data